okta/okta.github.io/_source/_posts/2018-05-09-upgrade-to-angular-6.md

 ## Learn More about Upgrading to Angular 6

 I hope this post has helped you learn how to upgrade to Angular 6.
-All the applications I upgraded in the last several days were small and didn't contain a whole lot of functionality.
-I imagine upgrading a larger project might be more difficult.
+All the applications I updated in the last several days were small and didn't contain a whole lot of functionality.
+I imagine upgrading a more substantial project might be more difficult.

-A good example of a large-project-by-default is one created by [JHipster](https://www.jhipster.tech).
+An excellent example of a large-project-by-default is one created by [JHipster](https://www.jhipster.tech).
 [William Marques](https://twitter.com/wylmarq) recently created a [pull request for upgrading to Angular 6](https://github.com/jhipster/generator-jhipster/pull/7582), which might serve as a guide for those not using Angular CLI.

 If you have any questions about Angular 6 or related projects, please leave a comment.
 I'm always happy to try and help!